Associate Professor Stephen Bell

 I have taught a broad range of courses across all Levels of Chemistry with a focus on Inorganic Chemistry.

-Chem III Inorganic Reaction Mechanisms - with a focus on the reaction kinetics of ligand exchange in metal complexes and how this can be applied to design of metal complexes which can be used in biology and medicine.
+Chem III Inorganic Reaction Mechanisms and Organometallic Chemistry - with a focus on the reaction kinetics of ligand exchange in metal complexes and how this can be applied to design of metal complexes which can be used in biology and medicine.

 Medicinal and Biological Chemistry III - Electron transfer - focus on electron transfer in Chemistry and Biology.
 Understanding the mechanism, significance and roles of electron transfer in metal-ligand complexes and biological systems.
 How biological systems have been optimised to regulate electron transfer processes which are critical to life.